Skip to main content

 • --new-worktree - Create a new git worktree for this session

-• --worktree-suffix <suffix> - Append custom suffix to worktree branch
+• --worktree-suffix <suffix> - Append a custom suffix to the generated worktree branch

 Overview

-The code command launches an interactive AI coding session in your terminal to help you implement a specific change proposal.
-The AI assistant understands your codebase, the proposal’s intent, and can help write, modify, and review code.
+The code command launches an interactive AI coding session in your terminal to help you implement a specific task.
+The AI assistant understands your codebase, the task’s intent, and can help write, modify, and review code.

 Usage